U.S. fuel shortages worsen on Day Six of pipeline outage

 Gulf Coast refiners that move fuel to market on the Colonial Pipeline have cut processing.
 Total SE trimmed gasoline production at its Port Arthur, Texas, refinery, and Citgo Petroleum pared back at its Lake Charles, Louisiana, plant.

 Citgo said it was moving products from Lake Charles and “exploring alternate supply methods into other impacted markets.”
-Marathon Petroleum, another large refiner, said it was “making adjustments” to operations.
+Marathon Petroleum said it was “making adjustments.”

-Colonial also serves major U.S. airports, including Atlanta’s Hartsfield-Jackson Airport, the world’s busiest by passenger traffic.
+Colonial also serves U.S. airports including Atlanta’s Hartsfield-Jackson Airport, the world’s busiest by passenger traffic.

-Reporting by Stephanie Kelly in New York; Additional reporting by Rich McKay in Atlanta and Tracy Rucinski in Chicago; Editing by Leslie Adler, Steve Orlofsky and David Gregorio
+Reporting by Stephanie Kelly in New York; Additional reporting by Rich McKay in Atlanta, Tracy Rucinski in Chicago, and Timothy Gardner in Washington; Editing by Leslie Adler, Steve Orlofsky and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.